SkylineCommunications/dataminer-docs/connector-help/connector_help/Generic_Satellite_Antenna_Simulation.md

 ## DataMiner Connectivity Framework

 The 1.0.2.x range of the Generic Satellite Antenna Simulation protocol supports the usage of DCF and can only be used on a DMA with **9.0 CU9** as the minimum version.
-DCF can also be implemented through the DataMiner DCF user interface and through DataMiner Third Party protocols (for instance a manager).
+DCF can also be implemented through the DataMiner DCF user interface and through DataMiner third-party connectors (for instance a manager).

 ### Interfaces